peterrod54/Compliance/README.md

 + Windows Server 2016 and above
 + Minimum 6 GB RAM
 + Minimum 2 CPUs
-+ IIS or Apache Web Service
++ IIS or Apache Web Service (**Note**: Installing and configuring the Web Service is beyond the scope of this project)

 ## Step 2
 Once the file is extracted, move the "Compliance" directory to the root partition of your C: drive.
 Your directory structure should look like the following: